 Dr Paul Warmington is a Senior Lecturer in Education at the University of Birmingham, and Deputy Director of the Centre for Research in Race & Education.
 Paul has worked in further and higher education for twenty-five years.
 He has taught, research and written extensively around access, equalities and race & ethnicity.
 His latest book is "Black British Intellectuals and Education: multiculturalism's hidden history", published by Routledge.

-Paul will draw upon his book in discussing the importance of black and anti-racist movements in shaping education and social justice in the UK.
+Paul drew upon his book in discussing the importance of black and anti-racist movements in shaping education and social justice in the UK.

 The series is funded by the Society for Educational Studies (SES), organized by the Centre for Research in Race & Education (CRRE) at the University of Birmingham and hosted in collaboration with the Sociology Section of the Institute of Education, University of London.